Aakash-2110/Placement_preparation/README.md

 # Placement Preparation

 Welcome to the Placement Preparation repository!
-This repo is designed to help students and professionals prepare for campus placements and technical interviews.
+This repo is designed to help students for campus placements and technical interviews.
 It covers essential foundational concepts, data structures, collections, object-oriented programming, and a wide range of common interview problems.

 ## Contents